cauerego/cauerego.github.io/_posts/2015-12-25-new-blog-platform-once-again.markdown

 On top of this, GitHub rocks hard, is blazing fast even on mobile and Jeff, the discourse owner, [is a huge ass](https://what.thedailywtf.com/t/the-incoherent-ramblings-of-the-discojuice-huffing-dude/53070/164?u=cregox).
 He's smart and competent, but discourse isn't as good as he paints and, although I've had no personal huge problems with it yet I can now already foresee them (thanks to DailyWTF and @fbmac).

 So, I was trying out Jekyll with prose.io and just now, very luckily, found this.
 Tiny press.
 Just awesome!
-If I can connect comments to muut, flarum or even discourse (not so sure about Disqus) I'll probably switch blog platform again pretty soon! :)
+If I can connect comments to muut, flarum or even discourse (not so sure about Disqus) I'll _probably_ switch blog platform again pretty soon! :)

+<small>Even while [missing a better template](https://github.com/tinypressco/tinypressco.github.io/issues/7)... :'(</small>

-<small>*wrote mostly on web mobile*</small>
+<small>*post made initially and basically on web mobile*</small>